zookz/cordova-plugin-health/README.md

 ## Warning

 Google is rolling out a new, stricter, policy for using their Fitness API.
 Read about it [here](https://developers.google.com/fit/policy).
+The API has also introduced [new ways for retrieving heart rate and sleep](https://developers.google.com/fit/android/releases#october_19_2020), but these have not been implemented yet in this plugin (help is appreciated!).

 ## Installation